Kalaratri: Legends

 She is the power of the darkest of nights.
 At night, the animal kingdom takes a break from work and all animals fall asleep.
 As they sleep, their exhaustion is removed.
-At the time of final dissolution, all the creatures of the world seek shelter, protection and refuge onto the lap of the mother goddess.
+At the time of final dissolution, all the creatures of the world seek shelter onto the lap of the mother goddess.
 She is the time of the dark night, the death-night.
 She is Maharatri, (the great night of the periodic dissolution) as well as Moharatri (the night of delusion).
 At the end of time, when destruction makes its arrival, the goddess transforms herself into Kalaratri, who devours all time without leaving any remains.

-Yet another legend recounts that, there was a demon named Durgasur who, wanting to destroy the world, drove away all the devas from Swarg and snatched four Vedas.
-Parvati learned of this and created Kalaratri, instructing her to warn Durgasur against an attack.
-Durgasur's guards however tried to capture Kalaratri when she turned up as a messenger.
+Yet another legend recounts that, there was a demon named Durgasur who, drove away all the devas from Swarg and snatched four Vedas.
+Then Parvati created Kalaratri, She was asked to warn Durgasur about the war.
+Durgasur's guards tried to capture Kalaratri when she turned up as a messenger.
 Kalaratri then assumed a gigantic form and delivered the warning to him.
 Subsequently, when Durgasur came to invade Kailash, Parvati battled him and killed him, gaining the name Durga.
 Here Kalaratri serves as an agent who gives the message and warning from Parvati to Durgasur.